sri-gs/Big-Data/README.md

 Big Data Analytics - Tableau Community Sample Data

-Performed Big Data Analytics in a Stand-Alone Node using MapReduce, Hive, Pig on sample data provided by Tableau Community.
+Performed Big Data Analytics in a Stand-Alone Node using MapReduce and Hive on sample data provided by Tableau Community.

 The Sample Data is in the following link. https://community.tableau.com/docs/DOC-1236